OzzyGoylusun/OzzyGoylusun/README.md

 </p>
 <br>

-## 🌐 You can also communicate with me:
+## 🌐 You can also communicate with me via:

 <br>